Vermont’s Drug and Alcohol Problem: Addiction and Prescription Opioid Abuse

 Until 2014, motor vehicle collisions in the United States were the leading cause of accidental deaths in the country.
 That year, opioid overdoses eclipsed car crashes and claimed more than 42,000 lives in the U.S. While there are several illicit drugs that cause problems for law enforcement, the healthcare industries, and communities, prescription opioids are by far the deadliest and are legally available through a doctor.

 Vermont is situated fairly close to several large cities such as New York and Boston, making access for drug traffickers relatively easy.
 This makes it easy for substances like cocaine, methamphetamine, and heroin to make it into the state.
-However, Vermont’s problem seems to be rooted in prescription drugs, not illegal ones.
-The United States has seen a rise in prescription opioid sales that corresponds to the growing number of accidental overdose deaths.
-It’s important to recognize that awareness and education are critical to preventing substance abuse and drug overdoses.

 The Opioid Addiction Epidemic